abdul-abdu/abdul-abdu.github.io/README.md

 ### Hi there 👋

-My name is Abdug'affor I am a full stack developer currently studying at Tashkent State Technical University.
+My name is Abdug'affor I am a full-stack developer
 ### 📫 How to reach me:

 <a href="https://www.linkedin.com/in/abdugaffor-abdurahimov/">